card-game-generator/suits-capstone-fsa/README.md

 After running `npm install` and `npm start`, you should be able to begin a game.

 1. Select the number of players and number of cards per hand.
+You can also add a name to your game,

 <!--SECTION THREE-->